LycheeOrg/Lychee/README.md

 1. Clone this repo to your server and set the web root to `lychee/public`
 2. Run `composer install --no-dev` to install dependencies
+3. Run `npm install` to install node dependencies
+4. Run `npm run build` to build the front-end
-3. Copy `.env.example` as `.env` and edit it to match your parameters
+5. Copy `.env.example` as `.env` and edit it to match your parameters
-4. Generate your secret key with `php artisan key:generate`
+6. Generate your secret key with `php artisan key:generate`
-5. Migrate your database with `php artisan migrate` to create a new database or migrate an existing Lychee installation to the latest framework.
+7. Migrate your database with `php artisan migrate` to create a new database or migrate an existing Lychee installation to the latest framework.

 See detailed instructions on the [Installation](https://lycheeorg.github.io/docs/installation.html) page of our documentation.